meganfung38/SFDC_Shell_Account_Assessment/README.md

 The system is **fully functional** with all core features implemented and operational:

 #### **🎯 Core Assessment Features**
-- **✅ Relationship Assessment Flags**: All 4 required flags implemented and computed
+- **✅ Relationship Assessment Flags**: All 5 assessment flags implemented and computed
+  - `Bad_Domain`: Boolean flag for filtering accounts with consumer/test email domains and websites
   - `Has_Shell`: Boolean flag indicating if account has a parent shell
   - `Customer_Consistency`: Fuzzy match score (0-100) for name/website alignment
   - `Customer_Shell_Coherence`: Fuzzy match score (0-100) for customer-shell metadata alignment
   - `Address_Consistency`: Boolean flag for billing address matching
 - **✅ AI-Powered Confidence Scoring**: OpenAI GPT-4o integration with comprehensive system prompt
 - **✅ Explainability**: Detailed AI-generated explanations with confidence scores and reasoning bullets
+- **✅ Data Quality Filtering**: Automatic detection and filtering of bad domains to prevent analysis of low-quality accounts

 #### **🌐 Web Interface & API Endpoints**
 - **✅ Full-featured web UI** at `/` with three input methods: